Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

 Also look for foods enriched with it.
 These may include eggs, dairy, soy products, breads, cereals, and pasta.

 “Good” oils: Some oils can be good for you.
 Olive oil can help raise the level of your “good” cholesterol (HDL).
 Look for other vegetable-based oils: canola, soy, and sunflower.
+Cut down on butter in your cooking with nonfat cooking spray or non-trans-fat margarine.
+Try replacements for fat when baking, such as applesauce, fruit puree, or yogurt.

 Plant sterol-enriched foods: Plant sterols and stanols are substances that help block cholesterol from being absorbed in your small intestine.